-- o The availability of public transportation to the courthouse impacts access to justice and to court services.
-Public transportation is sufficient in Option 1.
-The county is aware that additional public transportation may be necessary if it chooses Option 5. - Parking is currently inadequate at the Court Square complex; Option 5 would alleviate the problem.
+- The availability of public transportation to the courthouse impacts access to justice and court services.
+Public transportation is reported to be sufficient in Option 1.
+The county is aware that additional public transportation may be necessary if it chooses Option 5. - o Parking is currently inadequate at the Court Square complex.
+Option 5 would alleviate the problem.
 Should the courts remain at Court Square, additional parking for the public, court staff, and court attending law enforcement is needed.
-The procurement of additional parking space at the Court Square complex would require the county and the city to work together to ensure that parking is adequate.

-- Numerous concerns were expressed regarding the need for improved wayfinding signage at the Court Square location.
+The procurement of additional parking space at the Court Square complex would require the county and the city to work together to ensure that the elevated concern for adequate parking is addressed. - Various concerns were expressed regarding the need for improved wayfinding signage at the Court Square location.
 Not knowing to which building to report can be a real problem.
-A concerted effort to review current signage and determine which new ones are needed can assist with reducing building location confusion. - The focus groups discussed whether separating Albemarle county court operations from Charlottesville city court operations could assist the public in finding the right court to which to report.
+A concerted effort to review current signage and determine which new signs are needed can assist with reducing building location confusion. - Stakeholder focus groups discussed whether separating Albemarle county court operations from Charlottesville city court operations could assist the public in finding the right court to which to report.
 Location separation could somewhat achieve this goal.
-But most likely, even after time goes by and county court facilities develop somewhat of an independent image from city court facilities, there will still be public visitors who will go to the wrong court. - Online and direct mailing notices produced in plain language with adequate maps and/or directions will assist the public in reporting to the right court building regardless of the physical location.
+With the passage of time, county court facilities would develop somewhat of an independent image from city court facilities thereby assisting the public in understanding which court to report. - Online and direct mailing notices produced in plain language with adequate maps and/or directions will assist the public in reporting to the right court building regardless of the physical location.
 As one example, it would help persons ordered to appear in court for a traffic citation if the form citation includes clear directions to the courthouse and courtroom.
 Special attention should be given to those reporting to jury service so that trials are not delayed because potential jurors were lost.

-• Juvenile and Domestic Relations Court Impact
+Juvenile and Domestic Relations Court Impact

 - The Clerk of the Juvenile and Domestic Relations Court expressed concern that separating the Circuit Court from the J/DR Court will likely cause appearance conflicts on the part of attorneys and will delay the process of a Circuit Court judge hearing appeals from the J/DR Court.
 Having to travel to an urban ring court location to conduct an appeal which could possibly be heard the same day at the current court location will cause case continuances and potentially impact the lives of those involved in family court matters. - The J/DR court currently works with paper case files.
-Technology implementation that would enable electronic case filing and file storage would assist current day court clerk's office operations and future clerk's office operations under either option. - O Because the J/DR Court Clerk serves both the City and County J/DR Courts, it would be very difficult to remove cases and court staff from the Charlottesville located court without long term advance-planning.
+Technology implementation that would enable electronic case filing and storage would assist current and future court clerk's office operations as well as the public's access to court records, regardless of court location.

+o Because the J/DR Court Clerk serves both the city and county J/DR Courts, it would be very difficult to remove cases and court staff from the Charlottesville located court without long term advance-planning.
 If the intent is to eventually move the J/DR courts to the urban ring site, if selected as a second court location, future land site needs and court design considerations for growth should be reviewed.
 Moseley Architects is aware of these concerns and certainly capable of addressing them.